HOW TO BET ON HORSES

 Horse racing takes the country by storm specifically every time that one of the three Triple Crown races comes around.
 The Kentucky Derby, the Preakness Stakes, and the Belmont Stakes are the three big time races that make up the Triple Crown.
 There are multiple different horse races to bet on though, and many different types of bets offered also.
-Horse betting can be a tough sport to figure out with all of the different combo bets that you can make, but that’s where Americas Horse Betting comes into play.
+Horse betting can be a tough sport to figure out with all of the different combo bets that you can make, but that’s where America’s Bookie’s Horse Betting section comes into play.
 We are here to help explain more in-depth the different types of horse racing bets, and explain how they work.
 Let’s get right into it!

 Win, Place, or Show Bets